pollyweb-org/pollyweb-docs/2 ✅ 🏔️ Landscape/3 ✅ 🌳 Ambient landscape/02 ✅ 🔑 Smart Keys/07 ✅ 📺 Top smart locks.md

 <!-- 1.
 Best Smart Locks in 2024

-In 2024, The Review Lab (a U.S.-based YouTube tech channel) published the following video, titled *"Best Smart Door Lock 2025 [don’t buy one before watching this]"*.
+In 2024, The Review Lab (a U.S.-based YouTube tech channel) published the following video, titled *"Best Smart Door Lock 2025 [don't buy one before watching this]"*.

 - The video reviews the best smart door locks for 2025, comparing features like keyless entry methods (fingerprint, keypad, app), smart home integration (Apple HomeKit, Alexa, Google Assistant), security features (auto-lock, alarm), and ease of installation.